 Various shots of stairs within the home: first, the path from the garage, next the central steps leading toward bedrooms, and finally the main staircase within the open living room.

-The master bedroom and bathroom en suite defines the bed with raised hardwood platform and retractible dividing wall.
+The primary bedroom and bathroom en suite defines the bed with raised hardwood platform and retractible dividing wall.

-Seen from outside, the master bedroom holds a full living room style seating area for perfect ocean views, and sliding glass panels for balcony access.
+Seen from outside, the primary bedroom holds a full living room style seating area for perfect ocean views, and sliding glass panels for balcony access.